Make Your Small Business Website Secure with HTTPS

 - Yoast explains it all as an essential “SEO Basic”

-- Search Engine Journal considers it part of the 4 Most Important Ranking Factors
+- Search Engine Journal considered it part of the 4 Most Important Ranking Factors

 - SEMrush published a panel discussion on HTTPS as a Ranking Signal